projectsveltos/sveltos/docs/template/template_generic_examples.md

     identifier: AutoscalerSecret
 ```

+!!! note
-**Please Note:** Since we are not specifying the namespace, Sveltos will automatically fetch this Secret from the cluster namespace.
+    Since we are not specifying the namespace, Sveltos will automatically fetch this Secret from the cluster namespace.

 Next, we need to instruct Sveltos to take the content of the ConfigMap secret-info in the default namespace and deploy it to the managed cluster (`deploymentType: Remote`).